 Sections of the Australian Alps Walking Track are unmarked and rely on the hiker being able to pay attention to the surrounding environment and have good navigation skills

 Over the past three years I have pretty much worked out my average walking pace.
 On solo hikes it is 4.2 km per hour for the majority of my hikes, and 3.7 km per hour in the steep sections of the Australian Alps.
+Based on this I plan my hikes working on a 3.75km average.

 Poor assumption number one was that I could comfortably do my planned distances for each day in less than ten hours.
 This worked well on the first day but not for the next two days.
 In fact my average walking pace for the whole trip ended up being 3.4 km per hour on average.
 Not a big deal on shorter hikes but when you’re dealing with limited daylight hours it can become an issue.
 In fact, on the second of my two nights camping I had to put up my tent in the dark.
 In itself this is not a problem but it meant I had to reassess my start and finish times for the hike.